Related Policies and Additional References:

 Employers that will be considered on a case-by-case basis:

-- For start-ups, companies new to Handshake, internet-based companies, and private companies, we reserve the right to request additional information.
+- For start-ups, companies new to Handshake, internet-based companies, private companies, small businesses, and solo practitioners, we reserve the right to request additional information.

 - Employers with headquarters outside the United States.
 We reserve the right to require additional company, location, job information for vetting purposes.